 The following provisions are prohibited in any written lease:

-- a penalty for late payment of rent that exceeds the limit set by County law;
+- A penalty for late payment of rent that exceeds five percent of the total monthly rental payment;

-- tenant's agreement that landlord's notice to quit may be less than is required by law.
-However, either party may agree to a longer notice period.
-(But the length of notice required from tenant must not be greater than the notice required from landlord.
-Maryland Code, Real Property, Section 8-501.);
+- Tenant’s agreement that landlord's notice to quit may be less than is required by law (though either party may agree to a longer notice period).
+The length of notice required from tenant must not be greater than the notice required from landlord (Read the law: Md.
+Code Real Property § 8-501 ); and

 The above-prohibited provisions cannot be enforced by landlord.

 After a warrant of restitution is executed, the landlord must dispose of the property of a tenant.
 None of the tenant’s property can be placed on a public right-of-way or on any public property.
 Any property removed from the leased premises pursuant to a properly issued warrant of restitution will be considered abandoned.

 If the tenant or the tenants’ agent is present at the time the warrant of restitution is executed, the tenant has up to four hours to salvage and transport his or her property.

 Real estate leases are included in the definition of “merchandise” under the consumer protection law.
 The law is enforced by the Director of the Prince George's County Department of Environmental Resources.

 The following acts are unlawful in connection with the sale or advertisement of merchandise or service, or the borrowing of money or extension of credit, whether or not anyone has been deceived or damaged by the unlawful act: